Access to information

 - The avenues available to the public to participate in policy development and the exercise of Council’s functions;

 - The kinds of information available from Council and how this information is made available;

 - How members of the public and staff may access and seek amendment to records relating to their personal affairs if they are incomplete, incorrect, out of date or misleading.

-A list of Council’s designated persons can be accessed here.
+The list of Council’s designated persons can be accessed here.